jetsonhacks/postFlashTX1/README.md

 After flashing the NVIDIA Jetson TX1 Development Kit with JetPack, here is a collection of scripts that can be used to help configure the development environment.

 > From: https://github.com/dusty-nv/jetson-scripts.git
-> Set the CPU and GPU to max clock speeds, and uninstall some Unity desktop types of functionality
+> Uninstall some Unity desktop types of functionality

-> jetson_max_l4t.sh           -- Set the CPU and GPU clocks to maximum speed
 >
 > uninstall_unity_scope.sh    -- Remove the Unity scopes